offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Further down in this section, there's a slightly more optimal way of building BWT first and last columns.
 The reason that it's not up here is that some of the text below builds the foundations for that slightly more optimal way.
 ```

 Given just the first and last column of a BWT matrix, the original sequence can be pulled out by hopping between those columns.
-Because the matrix is made up of all cyclic rotations of [b1, a1, n1, a2, n2, a3, ¶1], the row containing index i of [b1, a1, n1, a2, n2, a3, ¶1] in the first column is guaranteed to contain index i-1 in the last column (wrapping around if out of bounds).
+Because the matrix is made up of all cyclic rotations of [(b,1), (a,1), (n,1), (a,2), (n,2), (a,3), (¶,1)], the row containing index i of [(b,1), (a,1), (n,1), (a,2), (n,2), (a,3), (¶,1)] in the first column is guaranteed to contain index i-1 in the last column (wrapping around if out of bounds).
 For example, when ...

- * index 6 is in the first column (¶1), index 5 is guaranteed to be in the last column (a3).
+ * index 6 is in the first column, index 5 is guaranteed to be in the last column: (¶,1) and (a,3).
- * index 5 is in the first column (a3), index 4 is guaranteed to be in the last column (n2).
+ * index 5 is in the first column, index 4 is guaranteed to be in the last column: (a,3) and (n,2).
- * index 4 is in the first column (n2), index 3 is guaranteed to be in the last column (a2).
+ * index 4 is in the first column, index 3 is guaranteed to be in the last column: (n,2) and (a,2).
  * ...
- * index 1 is in the last column (a1), index 0 is guaranteed to be in the first column (b1).
+ * index 1 is in the last column, index 0 is guaranteed to be in the first column: (a,1) and (b,1).

 Since it's known that ...

- 1. index n-1 (last index) of the original sequence always contains the end marker (¶1)
+ 1. index n-1 (last index) of the original sequence always contains the end marker (¶,1)
- 2. the row containing the end marker (¶1) in its first column always gets sorted to the top row of the BWT matrix
+ 2. the row containing the end marker (¶,1) in its first column always gets sorted to the top row of the BWT matrix

-..., the first row's last column is guaranteed to contain index n-2 (a3).
-From there, since index n-2 is now known (a3), it can be found in the first column and that found row's last column is guaranteed to contain index n-3 (n2).
-From there, since index n-3 is now known (a2), it can be found in the first column and that found row's last column is guaranteed to contain index n-4 (a2).
-The process continues until the end marker is reached (¶1), at which point the original sequence has been fully walked.
+..., the first row's last column is guaranteed to contain index n-2: (a,3).
+From there, since index n-2 is now known, it can be found in the first column and that found row's last column is guaranteed to contain index n-3: (n,2).
+From there, since index n-3 is now known, it can be found in the first column and that found row's last column is guaranteed to contain index n-4: (a,2).
+The process continues until the end marker is reached (¶,1), at which point the original sequence has been fully walked.

- * last index must be ¶1: Find ¶1 in the first column and pull out the corresponding symbol instance in the last column: 31.
+ * last index must be (¶,1): Find (¶,1) in the first column and pull out the corresponding symbol instance in the last column: (b,1).
- * index 0 must be b1: Find b1 in the first column and pull out the corresponding symbol instance in the last column: a1.
+ * index 0 must be (b,1): Find (b,1) in the first column and pull out the corresponding symbol instance in the last column: (a,1).
- * index 1 must be a1: Find a1 in the first column and pull out the corresponding symbol instance in the last column: n1.
+ * index 1 must be (a,1): Find (a,1) in the first column and pull out the corresponding symbol instance in the last column: (n,1).
  * ...
- * index 5 must be a3: Find a3 in the first column and pull out the corresponding symbol instance in the last column: ¶1.
+ * index 5 must be (a,3): Find (a,3) in the first column and pull out the corresponding symbol instance in the last column: (¶,1).

 ```{svgbob}
 +--+--+      a    +--+--+           +--+--+           +--+--+           +--+--+           +--+--+           +--+--+